Raivis80/First-Milestone-Project/README.md

 -   [W3C CSS Validator](assets/project-files/validators/CSS-Validator.pdf)

 ### **Bugs and Issues**
-W3C CSS Validator Failled validation test for following code.
+W3C CSS Validator Failed validation test for following code.

 - *Hide Browser ScrollBar*

 W3C CSS Validation ERROR - "Property scrollbar-width doesn't exist : none" *Hide scrollbar for Firefox browser*

-    In order to Validate CSS, solution is not to use the following code..
-Removed from CSS
+    In order to Validate CSS, solved this issue by Removeing following property from CSS..

     "scrollbar-width: none;"

 W3C CSS Validation Warning - "::-webkit-scrollbar is an unknown vendor extended pseudo-element" *Hide scrollbar for Chrome*

-    In order to Validate CSS, solution is not to use the following code..
+   Code is still in use for aesthetics.
+In order to Validate CSS, solution is not to use the following code...

     "html::-webkit-scrollbar display: none;"

 W3C CSS Validation Warning "-ms-overflow-style is an unknown vendor extension"  *Hide scrollbar for IE, Edge*

-    In order to Validate CSS, solution is not to use the following code..
+    Code is still in use for aesthetics.
+In order to Validate CSS, solution is not to use the following code...

     "html::-webkit-scrollbar display: none;"